 If weathering is intense enough, illite can further degrade into

 kaolinite by losing additional potassium.
 Kaolinite is a

 clay mineral characterized by a structure of a single silica sheet

-bonded to a sheet of alumina-hydroxyl clusters.
-These pairs of
+bonded to a gibbsite sheet.
+These pairs of sheets are electrically

-sheets are electrically neutral and only very weakly bonded to
+neutral and only very weakly bonded to neighboring pairs.
+This

-neighboring pairs.
-This makes kaolin clay extremely plastic, ideal
+makes kaolin clay extremely plastic, ideal for manufacturing

 disintegrate when exposed to water.
 This is the minimum kilning